Fox Sunday Night: Sunday Funday (2014–17)

-As "Fox Sunday Night" (2017–19)
+As "Fox Sunday Night" (2017–19, 2026–present)

 Beginning with the 2017/18 season, the Sunday Funday block was dropped.
 Hereafter, the Sunday night lineup was simply referred to as "Fox Sunday".
 Ghosted premiered on October 1, 2017, but was cancelled after one season.
 On May 10, 2018, The Last Man on Earth was cancelled.
 The following day, Brooklyn Nine-Nine was picked up by NBC.

 For the 2018/19 season, Rel premiered as a sneak preview on September 9, 2018.
 The series would also be cancelled after one season.
 A new season of Cosmos was set to premiere in the Spring, but was pulled.
 Reruns of Last Man Standing, began airing in the 7PM hour.

 Ahead of the 2019/20 season, Fox began promoting the return of the Animation Domination block, with new show Bless the Harts debuting that fall.

+Beginning with the 2026/27 season, the fifth season of Animal Control will premiere on September 27, 2026 after The Simpsons.